awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

   You can route traffic for a domain and its subdomains, such as example\.com and www\.example\.com, to a single bucket\.
 Create a bucket for the domain and each subdomain, and configure all but one of the buckets to redirect traffic to the remaining bucket\.
 For more information, see [Getting Started with Amazon Route 53](getting-started.md)\.

 + A registered domain name\.
-You can use Amazon Route 53 as your domain registrar, or you can use a different registrar\.
+You can use Route 53 as your domain registrar, or you can use a different registrar\.

-+ Amazon Route 53 as the DNS service for the domain\.
-If you register your domain name by using Amazon Route 53, we automatically configure Amazon Route 53 as the DNS service for the domain\.
++ Route 53 as the DNS service for the domain\.
+If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

-  For information about migrating DNS service to Amazon Route 53, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.
+  For information about migrating DNS service to Route 53, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.

 ## Configuring Amazon Route 53 to Route Traffic to an S3 Bucket<a name="routing-to-s3-bucket-configuring"></a>